Alfred Lacroix: Bibliography

 Lacroix's publications are known for their meticulous research and valuable contributions to the understanding of mineralogical and geological phenomena.

 Legacy

-Alfred Lacroix's pioneering work in mineralogy, geology, and petrology, along with his dedication to scientific research, left an indelible mark on the world of French science.
-His extensive collections and writings continue to inspire and educate future generations of scientists.
+Alfred Lacroix's pioneering work in mineralogy, geology, and petrology, along with his dedication to scientific research, left a mark on the world of science.
+His extensive collections and writings continue to educate generations of scientists.

 A species of Asian snake, Oligodon lacroixi, is named in his honor, as is the Lacroix Glacier in the Taylor Valley of Antarctica.

 Society

 Antoine Lacroix was one of the founder members in 1930 of the Society of Friends of André-Marie Ampère which was created to develop the first science museum in France, the Ampère Museum close to Lyon.